alan-turing-institute/open-research-community-management/README.md

 - **Share knowledge** about the scientific communities you coordinate and the issue you are seeking to address.
 - Actively **create and identify future opportunities** to enable collaboration and integration of open research practices to co-create additional knowledge.
 - Provide **access to resources that empower and enable** each other to discover, display and directly use their knowledge and skills.
-- Contribute to the ongoing professional development that **maximise team members' contribution** to the collaborative work, their careers, and open research at large.
+- Contribute to the ongoing **professional development of team members** by maximising opportunities for collaborative work, their careers, and open research at large.
 - Create a **safe and non-judgemental environment** to engage each other, celebrate successes, admit errors and draw learnings from our mistakes.
 - Be willing to **work through conflicts to resolution**.
-- Ensure that **transparent reporting practices and effective communications** becomes a regular and on-going component of our community building process.
+- Ensure that **transparent reporting practices and effective communications** become a regular and ongoing component of our community-building process.
 - Collaborate with individuals and institutions beyond the team that **expand and extend our mission for open research and community building**.

-To realise these principles, build a shared perspectives that underpin these guiding principles (taken from _Bassler, A. et al., "Developing Effective Citizen Engagement: A How-to Guide for Community Leaders."
+To realise these principles, build shared perspectives that underpin these guiding principles (taken from _Bassler, A. et al., "Developing Effective Citizen Engagement: A How-to Guide for Community Leaders."
 Center for Rural Pennsylvania, 2008_.):

 - **Change is a fundamental** part of growth and effective change must come from within individuals and groups.
 - Community engagement/growth **starts by first changing ourselves**, our attitudes, language and the way we view the world around us.